-This Disneyland Princess Breakfast contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Disneyland Princess Breakfast was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-This is what my friend texted me as I headed to the airport after spending the previous 3 hours at the Princess Breakfast Adventures at Disney’s Grand Californian Hotel & Spa at Disneyland.
+This is what my friend texted me as I headed to the airport after we spent the previous 3 hours at the Disney Princess Breakfast Adventure at Disney’s Grand Californian Hotel & Spa at Disneyland back in 2019.

 Disneyland Princess Breakfast: Character Dining Experience Overview

-Then, you are invited to sit in a designated lobby until someone comes to show you to your table.
+Then, you are invited to sit in a designated lobby until the first Disney princess is available to see you.
+These princesses rotate throughout the morning.

 We were invited to peruse the menu for upgraded “Royal Morning Libations” (both alcoholic and non-alcoholic) or order complimentary drinks (juices, milk, tea, coffee, or soda.)